Blake Shelton: 2013–2014: Based on a True Story...

-Shortly after midnight on New Year's Day 2013, Shelton premiered a new single entitled "Sure Be Cool If You Did", which was released to iTunes on January 8 and reached No. 1 on the Billboard Hot Country Songs and Country Airplay chart in 2013.
+Shortly after midnight on New Year's Day 2013, Shelton premiered a new single entitled "Sure Be Cool If You Did", which was released to iTunes on January 8 and reached number one on the Billboard Hot Country Songs and Country Airplay chart in 2013.

-His eighth studio album, Based on a True Story..., was released on March 26, 2013, and debuted at No. 1 on the country chart and No. 3 on the all-genre chart by selling a career best nearly 200,000 copies.
-The album's second single, "Boys 'Round Here", released to country radio in 2013 and also reached No. 1 on the Country Airplay chart.
-The album's third single, "Mine Would Be You", was released to country radio on July 22, 2013, and reached No. 1 on the Country Airplay chart in November 2013.
-"Mine Would Be You" became Shelton's tenth consecutive No. 1 single, tying him with the record set by Brad Paisley in 2009.
-With the release of the album's fourth single, "Doin' What She Likes", Shelton achieved his eleventh consecutive No. 1 single, thus breaking the tie.
+His eighth studio album, Based on a True Story..., was released on March 26, 2013, and debuted at number one on the country chart and number three on the all-genre chart by selling a career-best nearly 200,000 copies.
+The album's second single, "Boys 'Round Here", released to country radio in 2013 and also reached number one on the Country Airplay chart.
+The album's third single, "Mine Would Be You", was released to country radio on July 22, 2013, and reached number one on the Country Airplay chart in November 2013.
+"Mine Would Be You" became Shelton's tenth consecutive number-one single, tying him with the record set by Brad Paisley in 2009.
+With the release of the album's fourth single, "Doin' What She Likes", Shelton achieved his 11th consecutive number-one single, thus breaking the tie.

 Shelton received the Gene Weed Special Achievement Award for his role as a coach on The Voice at the 48th Academy of Country Music Awards in 2013.
-Shelton supported Based on a True Story... on his Ten Times Crazier Tour which began on July 19, 2013, and ended on October 5, 2013.
+Shelton supported Based on a True Story... on his Ten Times Crazier Tour, which began on July 19, 2013, and ended on October 5, 2013.
 Shelton has continued the tour into 2014 and 2015.
-On season 4 of The Voice, he became the winning coach for the third consecutive time with team members Danielle Bradbery as the winner and The Swon Brothers in third place.
+On season four of The Voice, he became the winning coach for the third consecutive time with team members Danielle Bradbery as the winner and the Swon Brothers in third place.

 2014–2016: Bringing Back the Sunshine

 In August 2014, Shelton announced that his ninth studio album, Bringing Back the Sunshine, would be released on September 30, 2014.
-The album contains the singles "Neon Light", "Lonely Tonight" (a duet with fellow country singer Ashley Monroe), "Sangria" and "Gonna".
-All four singles have reached No. 1 on the Country Airplay chart.
+The album contains the singles "Neon Light", "Lonely Tonight" (a duet with fellow country singer Ashley Monroe), "Sangria", and "Gonna".
+All four singles have reached number one on the Country Airplay chart.
 On November 13, 2014, Shelton was inducted into the Oklahoma Hall of Fame for his achievements in the music industry and for the generous work he has done for his home state.
 Shelton later called the recognition "unbelievable" and "an honor".

-In season 7 of The Voice, Craig Wayne Boyd was crowned the winner, scoring Shelton his record fourth victory.
+In season seven of The Voice, Craig Wayne Boyd was crowned the winner, scoring Shelton his record fourth victory.
 Shelton recorded a cover of Bob Dylan's 1974 hit "Forever Young" for the soundtrack of Max, which was released in the US on June 26, 2015.
-Shelton's second greatest hits album, Reloaded: 20#1 Hits, was released on October 23, 2015.
+Shelton's second greatest-hits album, Reloaded: 20 Number 1 Hits, was released on October 23, 2015.